tophopstop/collectedWisdom/collectedWisdom.md

 ## Mental Health

 - "People go to therapy for those who don't." _Needs attribution._
-- "Above all things, if kindness is your king, you heaven will be yours before you meet your end." _--Dave Matthews, Squirm_
+- "Above all things, if kindness is your king, your heaven will be yours before you meet your end." _--Dave Matthews, Squirm_
 - "Comparison is the thief of joy."
 [Origin](https://quoteinvestigator.com/2021/02/06/thief-of-joy/)

 ## Running